-Polyphony, odd-numbered time signatures, deep bass, and contrasts of sparse simplicity evolve into mounting layers that sometimes spill into chaos.
+Polyphony, odd-numbered time signatures, deep bass, and contrasts of sparse simplicity progress into mounting layers that sometimes spill into chaos.

-This music is instrumental - there is essentially only one word of lyric - so how do I hold your attention without relying on your instinct to focus on vocals and words.
-Structure is a way to place sounds over time and keep interest.
+This music is instrumental - there is essentially only one word of lyric - so to hold your attention, the focus is on structure as a way to place sounds over time.
 Fugue was the structure that I chose to investigate, but I applied it to timbre and beat rather than pitch.

 I wondered what would happen if I combined my interest in the music of Johann Sebastian Bach with my interest in that of Detroit techno producers like Kevin Saunderson?
 Would I get something that sounded like Kraftwerk?
 No, because I am also interested in the music of Edgard Varèse and Captain Beefheart.